Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 The census taker designated Dumont as the head of the household.
 Under Relationship of each person to the head of this family, W.F.
 Mathews is described as son.

-In the 1920 census, taken after she had abandoned Guy Town and was running a legitimate boarding house in Fort Worth, Dumont again claimed she was born in Texas.
+In the 1920 census, taken after she had abandoned Guy Town and was running a legitimate boarding house in Fort Worth, Dumont again claimed a Texas birth.
 She gave her father’s birthplace as Texas and her mother’s as Tennessee.
 Her marital status was marked with a W, meaning widowed.

 1920 census for Fort Worth, Texas.
 Headers and relevant entries (intervening rows removed).